wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 Hi Yay!
 ```

 OK, this is getting interesting now.
 You don’t have to recompile or restart Quarkus to see your changes in action.

-Let’s have a look at the [Quarkus documentation about configuring your application][5], because we don’t want to use hard-coded strings.
+Because it’s limiting to put hard-coded strings directly into Java code, let’s switch to feeding in the strings from a configuration file, as described in the [Quarkus documentation about configuring your application][5].
 To reconfigure the application, open `src/main/resources/application.properties` in your preferred editor and create a new property.
 For example:

 ```bash
 app.greeting=Hello, dear quarkus developer!
 ```

-And then go into the GreetingResource and create a new property on the class level:
+Then go into the `GreetingResource` and create a new property on the class level:

 ```java
 package org.wanja.demo;